Virginia Highland Homes For Sale

 But a wonderful thing happened.
 A group of neighbors got together and decided to fight back.
 And they prevailed!
 Preventing their down and out little neighborhood from being wiped off the map by the highway.

-Developers started to lease renovated commercial buildings “as is” at low rates.
-This encouraged new and unique businesses to set up shop in the neighborhood.
+Next, developers started to lease renovated commercial buildings for low rates.
+This encouraged unique small businesses to set up shop.

-And a truly unique and interesting commercial district emerged and attracted visitors from all over Atlanta.
-Today Virginia-Highland homes for sale are more popular than ever.
+As a result, these days Virginia Highland homes for sale are more popular than ever.
 That’s to be expected as the neighborhood truly has it all.

-As a result, Virginia-Highland homes for sale today move quickly.
+People just love it here (and so do we!)
+As a result, Virginia Highland homes for sale today tend to sell quickly.